Ever wonder about why our economy is in trouble? How can so many people can be in so much debt

 many retirement savings been wiped out?
 Why do prices always creep up?

-you know that close to 1/3 of all income taxes are consumed just to pay interest on the Federal
+you know that about 20% of all income taxes are consumed just to pay interest on the Federal Debt?
+(National Debtcurrently

-you pay in income tax from January 1 - April 1 is consumed just to pay interest on Federal debt, much of it to foreign
+penny that you pay in income tax from January 1 - March 1 is consumed just to pay interest on Federal debt; much of it to

 Trillion in total consumer debt(mortgages, car loans debt, credit cards, etc), student loan debt